tonympt/react-notes/README.md

 * 🌚 **Dark Mode** - Dynamically change light/dark theme

 * 🔍 **Display modal** - When a user clicks on any of the notes, a modal window opens.
-This modal is not just a simple pop-up; it comes with a visually scaling animation
+This modal aims to increase the text area of ​​the notes.

 * 🔗 **Optimistic approach to restful API queries** - To enhance user experience, instead of displaying a loader while retrieving data from the server, it would be better to adopt an optimistic data mutation approach using the onMutate method of ``react-query``.
 This method immediately updates the front-end data cache.
-A comparison is then made with the server-side update to modify the cache in case of an error
+A comparison is then made with the server-side update to modify the cache in case of an error.

 ## Libraries Used